Maximal function, Littlewood--Paley theory, Riesz transform and atomic decomposition in the multi-parameter flag setting: Abstract

 \section{Abstract}

-In this paper, we develop via real variable methods various characterizations of the Hardy spaces in the multi-parameter flag setting.
-These characterizations include those via, the maximal function, the Littlewood--Paley square function and area integral, Riesz transforms and the atomic decomposition in the multi-parameter flag setting.
-The novel ingredients in this paper include (1) establishing appropriate discrete Calder\'on reproducing formulae in the flag setting and a version of the Placherel--P\'olya inequalities for flag quadratic forms; (2) introducing the maximal function and area function via flag Poisson kernels and flag version of harmonic functions; (3) developing an atomic decomposition via the finite speed propagation and area function in terms of flag heat semigroups.
-As a consequence of these real variable methods, we obtain the full characterizations of the multi-parameter Hardy space with the flag structure.
+In this paper, we develop via real variable methods various characterisations of the Hardy spaces in the multi-parameter flag setting.
+These characterisations include those via, the non-tangential and radial maximal function, the Littlewood--Paley square function and area integral, Riesz transforms and the atomic decomposition in the multi-parameter flag setting.
+The novel ingredients in this paper include (1) establishing appropriate discrete Calder\'on reproducing formulae in the flag setting and a version of the Plancherel--P\'olya inequalities for flag quadratic forms; (2) introducing the maximal function and area function via flag Poisson kernels and flag version of harmonic functions; (3) developing an atomic decomposition via the finite speed propagation and area function in terms of flag heat semigroups.
+As a consequence of these real variable methods, we obtain the full characterisations of the multi-parameter Hardy space with the flag structure.

 { {\it Keywords}: maximal function, Littlewood--Paley square function, Lusin area integral, flag Riesz transforms, atomic decomposition, flag Hardy space}